 Dutch physician Cornelis Drebbel builds the world's first submarine.
 The boat is made of wood reinforced with iron and covered with leather.
 Inside, 12 oarsmen are seated six on each side.
 They row with oars that stick out the sides through tight fitting leather sleeves to keep the water out.
-Drebbel makes several trips in his submarine in the Thames River near London at a depth of about 12 to 15 feet.
+Drebbel makes several trips in his submarine in the Thames River near London at a depth of up to 15 feet (4.6 meters).

 First Air-replenished Diving Bell